+- Crash frequency

-Crash rate
+- Crash rate

+- Excess proportions of specific crash types

-Other-A project review and windshield survey is conducted as required by the SAFETAP program.
+- Other-A project review and windshield survey is conducted as required by the SAFETAP program.
 Qualified staff decide upon the safety work to be done before, during and after construction to ensure safety is incorporated into maintenance projects.

-Other-Low cost spot improvements are often recommended as a result of a highway safety investigation.
+- Other-Low cost spot improvements are often recommended as a result of a highway safety investigation.

+- Relative severity index